Countdown (game show): Humour

 In an episode from spring 2011, the Blackpool-supporting producer of the show arranged the conundrum PNECRISIS ("priciness"), poking fun at their local rivals Preston North End's relegation from the Championship in the 2010–11 season.

 Non-canon games

 The game has also been played on a number of different programmes, notably as the first challenge in "What's Next" on Ant and Dec's Saturday Night Takeaway, featuring the pair versus one of the duo's old head teachers.
 In 2010, it was played as a shopping task on the final Channel 4 series of Celebrity Big Brother, with a team of housemates competing in the house against the then current champion, Chris Davies, in the Countdown studio via satellite.
 The housemates failed this task.

 Community

-In 2008, Charlie Reams, who was runner up of Series 59 in 2008, created a website called Apterous, which allows people to play simulated games of Countdown online.
+In 2008, Charlie Reams, who was runner up of Series 59 in that year, created a website called Apterous, which allows people to play simulated games of Countdown online.
 Members of this site are called Apterites.
 Every series champion since 2008 inclusive has been a member.